tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/grammar-of-graphics-ggplot2.md

 ---

 ## Overview

-In this article, we will explore the inner workings of `ggplot2`, a powerful package for creating data visualisations in R. We will zoom in on the core principle of `ggplot2`, known as the "Grammar of Graphics".
+In this article, we will explore the inner workings of `ggplot2`, which is widely considered the best R package for plotting.
+We will zoom in on the core principle of `ggplot2`, known as the "**Grammar of Graphics**".
 This concept views a plot as a composition of distinct, independent layers.

-We will provide practical examples to illustrate these concepts, starting with creating a basic plot and gradually introducing colour, size, layering geoms, refining aesthetics, incorporating facets for multi-dimensional analysis, and adding labels and annotations.
+We will provide practical examples to illustrate these concepts, starting with creating a basic plot and gradually introducing color, size, layering geoms, refining aesthetics, incorporating facets for multi-dimensional analysis, and adding labels and annotations.

-By the end of this building block, you'll have a solid understanding of `ggplot2`'s modularity, layering, and best practices, empowering you to craft compelling data visualizations and stories.
+By the end of this article, you'll have a solid understanding of `ggplot2`'s framework, layering, and best practices.
+Setting you up to create all kinds of visualizations: scatterplots, barplots, boxplots, and line graphs, and how to adapt them as required.

 ## Grammar of Graphics

-Creating a graph in R using `ggplot2` can be thought of as building a sentence.
-Just as words form clear sentences, `ggplot2` combines graphical elements guided by the "Grammar of Graphics".
-Like using basic parts of speech to build sentences, `ggplot2` employs points, lines, and colors as fundamental components for flexible and meaningful data visualization.
+The term "gg" in `ggplot2` stands for "**Grammar of Graphics**", reflecting its core philosophy.
+The main idea behind the Grammar of Graphics is that a plot is made up of several layers and that each layer consists of at least:

+1. A dataset
+2. A geometric object
+3. A mapping of variables to aesthetics

+Here, a *geometric object* is a shape that you can use to represent data on a plot, like a point, a line, or a bar, while an *aesthetic* is some aspect of that shape, like its position, its thickness, or its color.

-The term "`gg`" in `ggplot2` stands for "Grammar of Graphics", reflecting its core philosophy.
-Plots are constructed through a series of layers, each appended with the `+` operator.
-While initially, this approach may seem less intuitive than generating a plot with a single function call, it's precisely this layer-by-layer construction that grants `ggplot2` its versatility.
-This methodology enables you to build a wide range of plots, from simple bar charts to complex multi-layered visualizations.
+Plots are thus constructed through a series of layers, which are appended with the `+` operator.
+While initially, this approach may seem less intuitive than generating a plot with a single function call, it's precisely this _layer-by-layer construction_ that grants `ggplot2` its versatility.
+This kind of methodology allows you to build a wide range of plots, from simple bar charts to complex multi-layered visualizations.

 {{% example %}}

+Analogy Example:
-Imagine you're painting a picture; you start with a sketch (your dataset) and then add layers of paint (aesthetics and geoms).
-Each stroke of the brush (layer) enriches your painting (plot), making it more detailed and colorful.
-This is the essence of `ggplot2`'s layering.
-You build plots layer by layer, each adding new dimensions to your data story.
+The Grammar of Graphics intuition extends to the procedure of painting.
+First, you will start with making a sketch (*your dataset*).
+Then you will add layers of paint to your canvas (*aesthetics* and *geoms*).
+Therefore, each stroke of the brush (*layer*) adds a layer to your painting (*plot*), making it more detailed and colorful.
+This is, in short, the essence of `ggplot2`'s grammar of graphics.
+You build plots layer by layer, each adding new dimensions to your data visualization.

 {{% /example %}}

 ## Basic Ingredients of a `ggplot`:

 ### The `ggplot()` function
+The foundation of any `ggplot` visualization is the `ggplot()` function.
+This function sets the base for defining a default dataset and default aesthetics, which are inherited by all subsequent layers unless explicitly overridden.

-Every visualization with the `ggplot2` package starts with the `ggplot()` function, where you specify the dataset and set up aesthetics (aes) that map data variables to visual properties.
-These mappings variables define how data variables are represented in terms of visual properties such as axes, colors, shapes, and sizes.
+These default aesthetics, or in simpler terms, mapping variables, define how data variables are represented in terms of visual properties such as axes, colors, shapes, and sizes.

 {{% codeblock %}}